Cruise trips are back. This is what they look like now

 MIGUEL MEDINA/AFP via Getty Images

-Following its successful first voyage, MSC Grandiosa departed on August 23 for a second trial cruise, stopping off at the Greek ports of Corfu, Katakolon and Piraeus.
+Following its successful first voyage, MSC Grandiosa departed on August 23 for a second cruise, stopping off at the Greek ports of Corfu, Katakolon and Piraeus.

 Before boarding, MSC Cruises passengers were tested for Covid-19 via a primary antigen test and a secondary molecular test.